titanic expedition 2024 logo rev

 Our expeditions are deeply researched, planned, and executed to ensure the greatest of care and concern for the safety of our crew, respect for Titanic and the wreck site, and environment.
 It takes between 2 and 2.5 hours to reach the bottom of the ocean where the Titanic wreck site lies, about 2.5 miles below the surface.
 The exact length of the expedition depends on the objectives of the mission, the weather conditions, and other factors.
 The primary objective is the safety of all involved in the expedition.

-This will be the ninth expedition to Titanic and the first since 2010.
+Titanic Expedition 2024 was the ninth expedition to Titanic and the first since 2010.
 To date, we have honorably and respectfully conducted eight expeditions to the wreck site in 1987, 1993, 1994, 1996, 1998, 2000, and 2004.
 We recovered artifacts from the debris field in seven of those expeditions.

 The U.S. District Court for the Eastern District of Virginia recognized RMS Titanic, Inc. as the exclusive salvor-in-possession of Titanic in 1994.
 RMS Titanic, Inc. is the only entity able to legally recover artifacts and we take the designation very seriously.
 As salvor-in-possession, RMS Titanic Inc.’s activities with respect to Titanic must account for the public interest.